 Large randomised clinical trials, such as the World Health Organization’s Solidarity clinical trial(opens in a new tab) and the UK’s RECOVERY trial(opens in a new tab), are essential for learning which treatments are safe and effective.

 Most of the current research focuses on repurposed drugs – if shown to be effective, these could be rapidly rolled out across the world.
-Among the new drugs that are being developed specifically for Covid-19, monoclonal antibodies are some of the most promising ones.
+It will take much longer to develop new safe and effective drugs that are specific to Covid-19.

 We launched the COVID-19 Therapeutics Accelerator together with the Bill & Melinda Gates Foundation and Mastercard.